RyanBinstock/Wellnest/README.md

 // Now you can run any queries by simply calling the relavent method List<Friend> friends = userManager.getFriends();
 ```
-If the query you need does not already exist in any manager class, then you should create it!
+If the query you need does not already exist in any manager class, you should create it!
-To do so you should write the query in the relavent manager class, and then follow the steps laid out in the above code block to use it.
+To do so you should update the relavent interface by adding the new method, then implement it in the manager.
+Now you can use your query by following the steps laid out in the code block above.

 ### Maintainers